Interstate 238 and State Route 238 (California)

 Route 238, consisting of State Route 238 (SR 238) and Interstate 238 (I-238), is a mostly north–south state and auxiliary Interstate highway in the San Francisco Bay Area of California.
 The southern segment is signed as SR 238 and is a divided multilane surface highway that runs parallel to the Hayward hills between I-680 in Fremont and I-580 in Castro Valley.
 The northern segment is signed as I-238 and is a six-lane freeway that runs more east–west between I-580 and I-880 in San Leandro.

-The numbering of I-238 does not fit within the usual conventions of existing three-digit auxiliary Interstate Highways, where a single digit is prefixed to the two-digit number of its parent Interstate Highway because I-38 does not exist.
+The numbering of I-238 does not fit within the usual conventions of existing three-digit auxiliary Interstate Highways, where a single digit is prefixed to the two-digit number of its parent Interstate Highway as I-38 does not exist.
 The I-238 number was specifically requested by the state of California so it could match the California Streets and Highways Code and because all three-digit combinations of I-80 (the primary two-digit Interstate in the Bay Area) were already being used in the state.

+Though some maps and signs mark SR 238 as continuous through Hayward, control of most of the route within the city was relinquished to that local jurisdiction and is thus no longer officially part of the state highway system.

 Route description

+Route 238 is defined as follows in section 538, subdivision (a), of the California Streets and Highways Code:

+Route 238 is from Route 680 in Fremont to Route 61 near San Lorenzo via Hayward.

+Route 238 was never fully constructed to extend to near San Lorenzo as it is defined, as was SR 61's proposed southern extension from that highway's current southern terminus in San Leandro.
+Also, former portions of Route 238 have been relinquished by the state to the city of Hayward.
+However, section 538 subdivision (b) further mandates that the city must still "maintain within their respective jurisdictions signs directing motorists to the continuation of Route 238".
+In addition, subdivision (c) permits the state to relinquish the remaining conventional highway portion of Route 238 located in Hayward to the city.

+Only the constructed segment of Route 238 from I-580 in Castro Valley to I-880 in San Leandro is considered an Interstate Highway according to the Federal Highway Administration (FHWA)'s route logs.

 Route 238 is part of the California Freeway and Expressway System and is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration (FHWA).